OpenACC/openacc-best-practices-guide/03-Analyze.markdown

 Case Study - Analysis
 ---------------------
-To get a better understanding of the case study program we will use the NVIDIA NSight Systems command line interface that comes as a part of the Cuda Toolkit.
+To get a better understanding of the case study program we will use the NVIDIA NSight Systems command line interface that comes as a part of the CUDA Toolkit and NVIDIA HPC SDK.
 First, it's necessary to build the executable.
 Remember to use the flags included in the example below to ensure that additional information about how the compiler optimized the program is displayed.
 The executable is built with the